 Future upgrades would incorporate a new M147 Rocket Management System (RMS).
-The RMS is a light anti-personnel assault weapon featuring 2.75 inch folding fin aerial rocket (FFAR) warheads.
-It allows for firing of both the MK40 and MK66 rockets.
+The RMS is a light anti-personnel assault weapon featuring 2.75-inch folding fin aerial rocket (FFAR) warheads.
+It allows for the firing of both the MK40 and MK66 rockets.
 These rockets are mounted in the M260 7-tube or the M261 19-tube rocket pods that could be carried on each of the outboard and inboard wing hardpoints.

 The pilot selects the desired type of 2.75-inch aerial rocket warhead, fuze, quantity, range, and rate using the Display Unit (Rockets) Panel located in the pilot station.
 You can see its location amongst the other instruments in the cockpit panel in Figure 1.
 The rocket launcher pods are divided into zones as shown in Figure 2.
 The display panel also provides the pilot real-time information about the remaining rounds per zone.
 See Figure 3 for the pilot display panel.

 The Zone Inventory allows for input of the appropriate warhead and fuse type in that specific zone.
 The center area of the display includes a test switch, rounds remaining, and zone arming indicators.
 The lower section allows the pilot to introduce data concerning whether a fuse has a delay or is to detonate immediately, the time interval between pairs of rockets fired, the number of rockets to be fired each time, and the range in kilometers for rocket ballistic solutions sent to the fire control computer (FCC).